fmirkowski/flash-attention-triton/README.md

 ###  Overview

 This implementation provides a complete Flash Attention implementation using Triton.
-It's designed to be educational and hackable –– feel free to experiment, copy and modify it!
+It's designed to be educational and hackable (i.e. I didn't have much time to commit to it 😁) – feel free to experiment, copy and modify it!